-Chris Mungenast • almost 2 years ago
+Chris Mungenast • about 2 years ago

 Accurate Area Breakdown of Exterior Walls by Material

 A solution for for calculating the elevational areas for all the different building skin materials in a project.
 I think this could be important in allowing design teams to keep track of (in real time) the ratio of glass to solid, and to help meet 2030 energy goals.